 Conditions under which an Incomplete (I) grade may be assigned are described in the University Bulletin.
 The student must work directly with the Instructor to document how the student will complete the course work and earn a grade using the Incomplete Course Grade Contract.
-The completed contract must be signed by the student, Instructor, and Dean and sent to gwsphrecords@gwu.edu or to the OSA mailbox, which is physically located in the self-service area of OSA.
+The completed contract must be approved by the student and instructor.

-Incomplete work must be completed by a date agreed upon by the student and the instructor, but no more than 6 calendar months from the end of the term in which the student registered for the course.
+Incomplete work must be completed by a date agreed upon by the student and the instructor, but no more than one calendar year from the end of the term in which the student registered for the course.
 The final grade earned will replace the symbol of "I" on the official transcript.
 An Incomplete that is not changed by the deadline noted in the contract will convert to an "F" (Failure) and the GPA and academic standing recalculated accordingly.